About

 It was agreed that two pilot assessments should identify and address problematic areas, where people are still negatively impacted by protected areas or proposed protected areas, and where peoples’ rights are being violated, these assessments should propose solutions and develop transparent and accountable processes to implement them.
 They should also specify recommendations to address gaps between actual observed practices and the ‘new conservation paradigm’.
 Furthermore, they should identify, celebrate and support successful projects and best practices.

-The findings of the Whakatane Assessments will be reported in national workshops, which will then devise ways to implement the assessments’ recommendations, including those related to national policy and legal and institutional aspects.
+The findings of the Whakatane Assessments are reported in national workshops, which devise ways to implement the assessments’ recommendations, including those related to national policy and legal and institutional aspects.

-The first two pilot Whakatane Assessments took place in 2011 and 2012, in Mt Elgon, Kenya and in Ob Luang National Park, Thailand.
+The first two pilot Whakatane Assessments took place in 2011 and 2012, at Mt Elgon, Kenya and Ob Luang National Park, Thailand.
+A third Whakatane Assessment took place in Kahuzi-Biega National Park in the Democratic Republic of Congo (DRC), starting in 2014.